htcondor/htcondor/docs/users-manual/dagman-applications.rst

 Since each node uses the same HTCondor submit description file, this implies that each node within the DAG runs the same job.
 The ``$(Cluster)`` macro produces unique file names for each job’s output.
+:index:`ClassAd job attribute<single: ClassAd job attribute; DAGParentNodeNames>` :index:`DAGParentNodeNames<single: DAGParentNodeNames; job ClassAd attribute>`

 The job ClassAd attribute ``DAGParentNodeNames`` is also available for use within the submit description file.
 It defines a comma separated list of each *JobName* which is a parent node of this job’s node.
-This attribute may be used in the **arguments** command for all but scheduler universe jobs.
+This attribute may be used in the
+**arguments**\ :index:`submit commands<single: submit commands; arguments>` command for all but scheduler universe jobs.
 For example, if the job has two parents, with *JobName*\ s B and C, the submit description file command

 ::